MAGAZINE · INTERVIEW

 To which the designer answered:

-8. What would be the ideal place to design for you ?
+What would be the ideal place to design for you?

-There is no ideal place it is all dependent on how I feel at that particular moment it can be at home in the office on a plane in a car… doesn’t matter to me.
+There is no ideal place, it is all dependent on how I feel at that particular moment.
+It can be at home, in the office, on a plane, in a car… it doesn’t matter to me.

-10. How do you choose the specific materials you work with ?
+How do you choose the specific materials you work with?

-I have been tremendously influenced by the 17th and 18th Centuries in all aspects artistically intellectually and architecturally and yet I am not a clacissist per say.
+I have been tremendously influenced by the 17th and 18th Centuries in all aspects artistically, intellectually, and architecturally, and yet I am not a classicist per se.
 I love contemporary architecture and art, and use it in my work.
 I am influenced by the times we live in and everything that I have seen and experienced.

 Too many to name!